-Maybe it was a rancher out in Midwest who liked the flat shooting 40 grain round for taking out coyotes.
-Wherever it began, it started a years long transition from traditional wooden stocked bolt action hunting rifles to the eventual production of Remington’s R-25 AR-platform rifle chambered in anything from .243 to .308 Winchester.
+Maybe it was a rancher in the Midwest who liked the flat shooting, 40-grain round for taking out coyotes.
+Wherever it began, it started a years-long transition from traditional wooden stocked, bolt-action hunting rifles to the eventual production of Remington’s R-25 AR-platform rifle, chambered in anything from .243 to .308 Winchester.

 How does this traditional deer cartridge stack up against 5.56mm/.223 caliber ammunition?
 In fact, they are surprisingly similar.
-A standard 62 grain FMJBT round fired at 3,050 feet per second has a muzzle energy of 1,300 ft-lbs., more than our traditional 160 grain black powder propelled bullet but slightly less than a modern 130 grain smokeless propelled .30-06 bullet.
+A standard 62-grain FMJBT round fired at 3,050 fps has a muzzle energy of 1,300 ft-lbs., more than our traditional 160-grain black powder-propelled bullet and slightly less than a modern 130-grain smokeless propelled .30-06 bullet.

 “But…” I hear you cry, “The .223 round has far too much penetration, it will just shoot through and through without doing much damage.”

-While ballistic gel is not a direct substitute for a deer, it does serve to give us a rough estimation of the round’s performance on a game animal.
-This evidence, when coupled with the thousands of anecdotes from wild boar and deer hunters who swear by the .223 AR-15 rifle/cartridge combination, should be more than enough to prove the viability of the .223 cartridge as medium game ammunition.
+While ballistic gel is not a direct substitute for a deer, it does give us a rough estimation of the round’s performance on a game animal.
+This evidence, when coupled with the thousands of anecdotes from wild boar and deer hunters who swear by the .223 AR-15 rifle/cartridge combination, should be more than enough to prove the usability of the .223 cartridge as medium game ammunition.